biostats-r/quartothesis/README.md

 The quartothesis is a skeleton of a Masters Thesis in the style used by the Department of Biological Sciences, University of Bergen (and probably elsewhere).

+You can view the rendered version of the thesis skeleton in [html](https://biostats-r.github.io/quartothesis/) or [pdf](https://biostats-r.github.io/quartothesis/The-title-of-my-most-excellent-thesis.pdf).

 You can download the repo with

 ``` r